 - For all submissions:

-- Ensure all authors agree to the submission and agree that the corresponding author may act on their behalf throughout the review and publication process
+- Ensure all authors meet the ICMJE criteria for authorship and agree to the submission and agree that the corresponding author may act on their behalf throughout the review and publication process

 - Obtain permission for any citations of personal communications or unpublished results

 - Ensure that writing style and citations of references in the text and references list conform to journal style (American Psychological Association-APA 7th edition).
 See https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/apa_changes_7th_edition.html for help.

 - Acknowledge funding and potential conflicts of interest

 - Provide access to any supplementary data associated with the paper hosted in external depositories and/or upload as a supplementary file(s) with the paper.